mautic/user-documentation/docs/builders/email_landing_page.rst

 #.
 Editor functions from left to right: display grids, Full screen view, export MJML / HTML code, Edit code, display customization options, display blocks, close editor.

 #.
-Layout sections: these objects function as the basic structure of your design.
+Layout sections.
+These objects function as the basic structure of your design.
 Create your Email structure from sections, and pull in the different blocks you want to use.

 #.
-Content blocks: you can populate your newsletter with these content blocks.
+Content blocks.
+You can populate your newsletter with these content blocks.
 Each block has specific layout, settings and design.

 Templates
 *********

-To use your existing templates with the new builder, you need to add one line to your configuration file in the template folder:
+To use your existing templates with the new Builder, you need to add one line to your configuration file in the template folder:

 ``"builder": ["grapesjsbuilder"],``